KhronosGroup/Vulkan-Hpp/docs/Usage.md

 vkCreateImage(device, &ci, allocator, &image);
 ```

 This is long, imperative, and error-prone.
-When populating a `CreateInfo` struct field by field like this, there are two common mistakes:
+When a `CreateInfo` struct is populated field-by-field in this manner, several common mistakes are possible:

-- One or more fields are left uninitialized.
+- One or more fields may be left uninitialized;
-- the `::sType` field may be incorrect.
+- the `::sType` field may be incorrect;

-The first issue may be especially hard to detect.
+- flag bits and enums may be initialised to unrelated (and hence invalid) values.

 Vulkan-Hpp provides constructors for all `CreateInfo` structs; these accept one parameter for each member variable.
 This way the compiler throws a compiler error if a value has been forgotten.
 Additionally, `sType` is automatically set the correct value, and `pNext` is set to `nullptr`.
 This is how the above code looks with a constructor: